tjkandala/baahuDocs/docs/performance.md

 ![rendering opts](/img/rendering-opts.svg)

+[Targeted events](/machines#targeted) are O(1); no matter how big your component tree is, rendering a component takes the same amount of time because children don't have to rerender.
+Global events introduce the overhead of native sorting ([Timsort in v8](http://v8.dev/blog/array-sort)), but that is negligible compared to the cost of rendering components that haven't changed.

 [0] I'm a hypocrite.
 I don't have any solid numbers for "global events in Baahu vs. other frameworks," mostly because I haven't thought of any good apples-to-apples comparisons.
 Also, there is the major confounding variable of performance of the DOM manipulation layer (Baahu vs. React-Redux would test React more than Redux).
 In this case, we can rely on our intuition that "doing less work is good"; a component will only rerender if it reacted to an event!

 ## Lower-Level Internal Optimizations